 Subpart B. Nondiscrimination.
 No person shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in, programs, services, and activities with regard to race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression.
-In addition, discrimination in employment based on membership or activity in a local commission as defined by law is prohibited.
+In addition, discrimination in employment based on familial status or membership or activity in a local commission as defined by law is prohibited.

-Harassment on the basis of race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression is prohibited.
+Harassment on the basis of race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, gender expression or familial status is prohibited.
 Harassment may occur in a variety of relationships, including faculty and student, supervisor and employee, student and student, staff and student, employee and employee, and other relationships with persons having business at, or visiting the educational or working environment.

 This policy is directed at verbal or physical conduct that constitutes discrimination / harassment under state and federal law and is not directed at the content of speech.
 In cases in which verbal statements and other forms of expression are involved, Minnesota State Colleges and Universities will give due consideration to an individual's constitutionally protected right to free speech and academic freedom.
 However, discrimination and harassment are not within the protections of academic freedom or free speech.
 The system office, colleges, and universities shall maintain and encourage full freedom, within the law, of expression, inquiry, teaching and research.
 Academic freedom comes with a responsibility that all members of our education community benefit from it without intimidation, exploitation or coercion.